JackpunktG/performace_aware_programming/README.md

 ```bash
 gcc -O0 8086_sim.c -o 8086_sim
 ```
-To run the assemblfy file and print to stdout the decoded instructions
+To run the assemblfy file and print to stdout the decoded instructions.
 ```bash
 8086_sim <assembly_file>
 ```